Academic Appeal Procedure:UNNC

 - Procedural irregularity in the handling of the formal stage;

-- A compelling argument that the decision was not reasonable in the circumstances.
+- A compelling argument that the decision was manifestly unreasonable in the circumstances.
 Claims of this nature must be supported by evidence and a clear rationale for the unreasonable nature of the decision.
 Claims that amount simply to an expression of dissatisfaction with the decision will not be considered.

 New arguments or criteria not included in the original appeal will not be considered as part of a review request.
 The review exists to assess the reasonableness of the decision made, based on the case made by the student in their appeal submission.
 The request for review should be submitted to the Complaints and Conduct Department in the UK Campus.
 The request should be submitted within 10 working days of the student being notified of the outcome of their application to appeal.
 Review requests submitted after this period will only be considered in the most exceptional circumstances and where there is good reason, supported by evidence, for the late submission.

 Only written cases made using a fully completed Academic Appeal Review Request Form, supported by evidence, will be accepted.
 Reviews of decisions made by a Case Handler at the Triage and Initial Consideration stage will be conducted by a member of the UNUK Academic Appeals and Misconduct Committee.
-Reviews against the decision of an Academic Appeal Panel or Committee will be conducted by the Director of Service Development, or nominee.
+Reviews against the decision of an Academic Appeal Panel or Committee will be conducted by the Director of Registry & Academic Affairs, or nominee.

 The review stage will not usually consider the issues afresh or involve further investigation.
 The reviewer can:

-(ii) Uphold the claim and, with the approval of a member of the Quality and Standards Committee (QSC), substitute a decision on behalf of the University.
+(iv) Uphold the claim and, with the approval of the Chair of the Quality and Standards Committee (QSC), substitute a decision on behalf of the University.

 Completion of Procedures